chrwei/serta-control/README.md

 * Only one controller can be communicated with at once, so commands are done sequentially.
 * Commands are done in the order the bluetooth scan finds them, not the order you submit.
 * Controllers seem to disconnect at random.
 Retries should happen automatically, and indefinatly.
 * Retry will not skip a controller, it will keep retying until it works, leaving the other in the queue.
 I have yet to see it take more than 3 tries.
+The timeout to retry can be adjusted in the `config.yaml` file.

 <!-- CONTRIBUTING -->
 ## Contributing